Iftahp/yeastTLM/README.md

 Any feedback is welcomed (or there are problems with executing the code) - see the paper for ways to contact us.

 ## Requirements and Installation
-The code ran and tested on Python 3.9.5+.
+The code was ran and tested on Python 3.9.5+.

 The dependencies are listed in the `requirements.txt` file and in order to install them execute:
 ```